Do you struggle to clearly define your priorities in life?

 Either way, making mental health a priority is important because it’s too tough to deal with anything else if your mind isn’t at its best.

-Relationships
+#4 Relationships

 On the other hand, spending time networking makes sense for career progression so you have to figure out what works best for you.
 If building a career is number one in your life priorities, networking with colleagues and other professionals will be important to you.

-Family
+#5 Family

 Family is an important category to prioritise, because if you have a strong family, basically everything else will be easier to take care of.

-Family is important because without them, it would be difficult to experience all the incredible things life has to offer like success and other opportunities.
+Without family, it would be difficult to experience all the incredible things life has to offer like success and other opportunities.

-Making time for family members can therefore be incredibly rewarding and fulfilling even if sometimes you feel you should focus on something else instead.
+Making time for family members can therefore be incredibly rewarding and fulfilling, even if sometimes you feel you should focus on something else instead.

-Skills Development
+#7 Skills Development

-Having skills is also very helpful because it can make life easier, but it’s tough to prioritise something like this if you aren’t passionate about learning new things or working toward a specific goal.
+Having skills is also very helpful because it can make your professional life easier, but it’s tough to prioritise something like this if you aren’t passionate about learning new things or working toward a specific goal.

 On the other hand, if you really want to work towards something like improving your piano skills, then skills development should be prioritised over everything else.

-Self Care
+#9 Self Care

 Self care could be getting enough sleep or eating right or creating an environment that allows you to get through your daily routines without stress.
 Self-care is essential to living a healthy life because it’s about caring for yourself no matter how busy you are.

-Education
+#10 Education

 Many people choose education as one of their top priorities in life.